Use these tools to develop or revise recipes, determine the crediting of meal pattern components in recipes, and conduct nutrient analysis of recipes.

 - Milk Recipe Instructions/Template (Printable Version)

 Note: A recipe is not truly standardized until the recipe has been tried, adapted and retried several times for use by a given foodservice operation.
+You may use these recipes as a basis, but they should then be standardized to your operation.

 - On, Wisconsin!
 Cycle Menu Recipes